Decluttering is NOT always easy! We get started with really good intentions but then quickly get side-lined by our possessions.

 - Is it living out the purpose it was created for?
 If you have 20 coffee mugs, I can almost guarantee that they aren’t fulfilling the purpose they were created for.
 Unless you have a careful system to rotate your mugs and appreciate a new one each day, why not pass them on to someone who could actually use them?
 In a way, it is selfish of us to hold on to items “just in case” when there are other people in the world who could actually use them.

 - Am I keeping this out of guilt?
 We keep SO many things because we feel guilty over purchasing them and just hope someday we will find a use for them.
 But, unfortunately, that day rarely comes and the item taunts us every time we look at it!!
 We don’t deserve to be ridiculed in our own house!
-So get rid of the item so that you no longer have to feel guilty about it, after all, we all make mistakes!
+So get rid of the item so that you no longer have to feel guilty about it.
+After all, we all make mistakes!

 - If someone gave me $ would I part with it?
-THis question is a GREAT litmus test for an item you just can’t decide what to do with.
+This question is a GREAT litmus test for an item you just can’t decide what to do with.
 If we ask ourselves if we’d part with it if we were paid, and the answer is YES, then we need to let it go (whether someone actually gives us money in exchange for it or not!)

 - Could someone else use or love it more?
-How many items waste away in storage when someone else could have made really good use out of it?
+How many items waste away in storage when someone else could have made really good use out of them?
 Water or pest damage, and just the passage of time, things are not meant to be stored, they’re meant to be USED!
 So if someone else could actually make use of an item, why not let them have it?

 - Do I want to have to handle this item again?
 This is also known as “deferred decision making”…we can’t decide what to do so we put the item back and put off the decision for another day.
 But how many times do we want to have to handle the same item!?!
-It’s best to make the decision now, even if it’s difficult than to have to look at the same item and re-contemplate the decision a year from now.
+It’s best to make the decision now, even if it’s difficult, than to have to look at the same item and re-contemplate the decision a year from now.

 KITCHEN DECLUTTERING QUESTIONS

-There are several things that often hold us up in the kitchen like expensive appliances and gadgets and the fear of not knowing if we’ll need it in the future!
+There are several things that often hold us up in the kitchen like expensive appliances and gadgets and the fear of not knowing if we’ll need them in the future!
 Here are questions that you can ask yourself while decluttering your kitchen: